hobleyd/calibrews/README.md

 You can install it using Docker, or run it on the command line.

-In order to access it remotely, you will need either need to point your own domain to your server, or, if that makes no sense to you, configure an account with [Dynu](https://www.dynu.com) and follow the instructions below.
+In order to access it remotely, you will need either need to point your own domain to your server, or, if you don't have your own domain, configure an account with [Dynu](https://www.dynu.com) and follow the instructions below.

 1. Register for an account
 2. Get the API key (Control Panel -> API Credentials) [here](https://www.dynu.com/en-US/ControlPanel/APICredentials)